ZenglerLab/MIND-/1. Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

 Statistical analysis of experimental dropout experiments results (second experiment).
 To test guild-based predicted competitive interactions, we experimentally dropped out one or two individual members from the SynCom and evaluated the effect on metagenomics relative abundance of the remaining members.

-This script produces manuscript Figure 2e (subset) and Supp.
-Fig. S7 a, d, e, h.
+This script produces subsets of manuscript Figure 3b-c.